 After the taffy cooled a little, Mom recruited a volunteer and showed us what to do.
 She took a lump of gooey taffy and rolled it into a small log, then they each took hold of an end and started to pull.
 Gradually the log became a droopy rope which was folded back on itself and pulled again, folded back, and pulled.
 Then everyone wanted to try it themselves so pieces of sticky candy were doled out and people started pulling.
 The house was filled with sounds of exclamation and calls to see how long the candy ropes had become when, above the hubbub, there was a shout from downstairs.

 “Hey, you guys!
 Look at this.
 Hurry!
 Hurry!”

 Everyone went running to the basement rec room.
 There, several ingenious people had decided to pool their taffy into one large lump, then each of them took a side of the lump and started pulling.
-As you can see, what resulted was truly amazing.
-The large sheet of candy was admired for a moment and then everyone decided to get in on the action.
-Groups of three or four joined their bits of taffy together and every started to make the large sheets.
+Soon everyone decided to get in on the action.
+Groups of three or four joined their bits of taffy together and everyone made the large sheets.

-I don’t remember how it all ended, except as the candy cooled and hardened we did manage to pull it into ropes then cut it into bite-sized pieces.
-I also don’t remember if there was enough left to cool into hard pieces or whether we ate it all when it was still a bit sticky.
-I do remember that we had a great afternoon.
+I don’t remember how it all ended, except that, as the candy cooled and hardened, we did manage to pull it into ropes then cut it into bite-sized pieces.
+We had a great afternoon.